• About Connective

 Another way to increase indexability is by connecting Google Search Console to your WordPress site and uploading an XML sitemap.
 Then, log into your Google Search Console account.
 Click on the Sitemaps menu, paste your unique sitemap URL in the box, then submit.
 Don’t forget to integrate Google Analytics, too!

-WWW vs. Non-WWW
+WWW vs. non-WWW

 Are you more of a traditional or modern person?
 Besides the text of your domain name, you’ll need to decide whether or not you want it to include the classic “www.”
 So, will you gain more SEO benefits from using the “www” or “non-www” domain?